kannans89/graphql-learning/15.ApolloClient/apollo.md

 ```

 Following code shows how to use gql function .
-The
-loadStudentsAsync function using graphql client to query the server.Last chapter we discussed on using fetch api for http requests.
+The `loadStudentsAsync` function using graphql client to query the server.In the previuos  chapter we discussed how to use `fetch` api for HTTP requests.

 ```javascript